 NOTE 3: The UE can avoid including both the SM PDU DN request container IE and the extended protocol configuration options IE with PAP/CHAP protocol identifiers in the PDU SESSION ESTABLISHMENT REQUEST message.
 The way to achieve this is implementation dependent.

+If the UE requests to:

+a) establish a new PDU session;

+b) perform handover of an existing PDU session from non-3GPP access to 3GPP access;

+c) transfer an existing PDN connection in the EPS to the 5GS according to 4.8.2.3.1;

+d) transfer an existing PDN connection in untrusted non-3GPP access connected to the EPC to the 5GS; or

+e) establish user plane resources over 3GPP access of an MA PDU session established over non-3GPP access only;

-If the UE requests to establish a new PDU session associated with MBS multicast sessionsand the UE at the same time intends to join one or more MBS multicast sessions, the UE should include the Requested MBS container IE in the PDU SESSION ESTABLISHMENT REQUEST message.
+, the requested PDU session is associated MBS mulicast sessions, and the UE at the same time intends to join one or more MBS multicast sessions, the UE should include the Requested MBS container IE in the PDU SESSION ESTABLISHMENT REQUEST message.
 In that case, the UE shall set the MBS operation to "Join MBS session" and include the MBS session information(s) and shall set the Type of MBS session ID for each of the MBS session information to either "Temporary Mobile Group Identity (TMGI)" or "Source specific IP multicast address" depending on the type of the MBS session ID available in the UE.
 Then the remaining values of each of the MBS session information shall be set as following:

 a) if the Type of MBS session ID is set to "Temporary Mobile Group Identity (TMGI)", the UE shall set the MBS session ID to the TMGI; or